What are exotic house plants? And where do they come from?

 Crab Cactus comes from the tropical forest in Brazil where it makes its home on trees.

-Its name comes from the deeply indented edges of the stems that look like crab claws.
-It bears big, beautiful flowers in the fall, which may be red, pink, white, or bicolored.
+It gets its name from the deeply indented stems that look like crab claws.
+Bearing big, beautiful flowers in the fall, it's also called Thanksgiving Cactus.

 Crab Cactus (Schlumbergera truncata) is the parent of many hybrid schlumbergeras.
 I think it is the most captivating.